Hiv and aids

 HIV prevention and treatment

-2,1 million people became infected with HIV in 2015, a drop of 35% compared to 2001.
-Nowadays we are able to employ better means of prevention and improved strategies than ten years ago, including condoms, sex education, male circumcision and preventive treatment.
-However, with nearly 6,000 new infections each day the number remains high.
-New and more effective means of prevention remain a necessity in order to scale back the epidemic on a permanent basis, which is why the international community is conducting research into other means of prevention such as a vaginal microbicide ring, which should protect women from HIV, and a preventive Aids vaccine.
+However, with nearly 5,000 new infections each day the number remains high.
+UNAIDS therefore speaks of a 'prevention crisis', given the pace at which new infections are prevented, which is far too slow.
+New and more effective means of prevention remain a necessity in order to scale back the epidemic on a permanent basis, which is why the international community is conducting research into other means of prevention such as a preventive HIV vaccine.

 HIV has become a chronic disease since the introduction of HIV medication, at least for those with access to medication.
-The number of people with access to HIV medication is rising, with 18,2 million receiving treatment in 2015.
-In low and middle income countries, however, only half of people with HIV requiring medication have access to life saving Aids inhibitors.
-Cheaper HIV medication and healthcare system improvements are needed to guarantee access to HIV medication.
+The number of people with access to HIV medication is rising, with 24,5 million receiving treatment in 2019.
+In low and middle income countries, however, only half of people with HIV requiring medication have access to life saving treatment.
+Cheaper HIV medication, healthcare system improvements and tackling stigma and discrimination are needed to guarantee access to HIV medication.

 HIV and human rights